 - Decide, which of the 5 common kinds of infographics best fits your data display (illustrative, proportional, timeline, map, list.
 More on each below.)

 - Design and create the infographic.
-Canva offers a free infographic maker, as does Google Charts, among many other online tools.
-Try Cartograph for maps.
+Canva offers a free infographic maker, as does Google Charts and Infogram, among many other online tools.

 There are five kinds of infographics to visualize your data